kgiszewski/LearnUmbraco7/README.md

 Content in this repository is freely available to read and use for non-commercial uses.
 It may not be reproduced or used for commercial use without consent.
 All rights are reserved and copyrighted by Kevin Giszewski.

 ##Contribute##
 If you wish to contribute to the book, you may do so by submitted a pull request to this repository.
 You can send us a simple spelling correction, a section or even an entire chapter.
-By contributing you agree to allow the repository owners to use your contribution for any purpose to include commercial use.
+By contributing you agree in full to the Contributor Agreement described below.

 ##Contributor Agreement##
 This repository may eventually be published for e-readers or in traditional print.
 If such publishing occurs, contributors may be eligible for a royalty payment to be comensurate with the percentage of content contributed.
 By submitting any content, you affirm and agree the following: